Mean curvature flow of Lagrangian submanifolds with isolated conical singularities: Mean curvature flow of Lagrangian submanifolds with conical singularities

 \subsection{The main result}

-We are done!
 Combining Propositions \ref{HHUU}, \ref{ExistenceSolutions}, and \ref{FinalRegularity} we conclude our main theorem about the short time existence of the generalized Lagrangian mean curvature flow, when the initial Lagrangian submanifold has isolated conical singularities modelled on stable special Lagrangian cones.

 \begin{Thm} Let $(M,J,\omega,\Omega)$ be an $m$-dimensional almost Calabi--Yau manifold, $m\geq 3$, $C_1,\ldots,C_n$ stable special Lagrangian cones in $\mathbb{C}^m$, and $F_0:L\rightarrow M$ a Lagrangian submanifold with isolated conical singularities at $x_1,\ldots,x_n$, modelled on the stable special Lagrangian cones $C_1,\ldots,C_n$ as in Definition \ref{DefLagrangianConicalSingularities}.
 Then for sufficiently large $p\in(1,\infty)$ there exists $T>0$, $W^{1,p}$-one-parameter families of points $\{x_i(t)\}_{t\in(0,T)}$ in $M$ for $i=1,\ldots,n$, continuous up to $t=0$, with $x_i(0)=x_i$ for $i=1,\ldots,n$, and $W^{1,p}$-one-parameter families $\{A_i(t)\}_{t\in(0,T)}$ of isomorphisms $A_i(t)\in\mathcal{A}_{x_i(t)}$ for $i=1,\ldots,n$, continuous up to $t=0$, with $A_i(0)=A_i$ for $i=1,\ldots,n$, such that the following holds.